 Each business unit and the respective teams therein, are responsible for engagement with relevant stakeholders, evaluating any feedback and escalating information (where relevant) to the Board for consideration in order to aide its principle decision making.
-In order to meet the needs of Government to support the energy crisis, West Burton A coal power station agreed to extend its operational life until March 2023.

 As highlighted above, an example of this would be the annual My EDF survey, the results of which are disseminated by each team within the business before being presented to the Board to support the setting of company strategy etc. Another example could be the ongoing engagement with the Group's various Pensions Trustees and Advisors to ensure the schemes in place are run properly and that members' benefits are secure.
 This information is used to inform and support the Board taking decisions impacting the schemes, considering triennial valuations every three years and setting future pensions strategy.